mwganson/Editor_Assistant/README.md

 Takes a snapshot of the current editor, including it's full text and position of cursor if there is text selected.
 Snapshots can be very useful as temporary, in-memory backups of the file currently open.
 They can be used to restore the content back to the previous state, including the cursor position.
 They can be used to create diffs to show the changes that have been made since the snapshot was taken.
 (When a file is first opened an automatic snapshot is taken.)
 There is a special menu devoted to snapshots and diffs, the Snaps menu, discussed in more detail below.

 Snapshots can be taken, popped, restored, discarded, saved, loaded, edited, and diffed.
 Popping a snapshot means to restore it to the current editor and then discard it.
 Restoring is like popping except for 2 differences: the snapshot is not discarded, and snapshots may be restored in any order (not only the most recent).
 Discarding is like popping except without restoring.
 You may save the snapshot as a file with the .py or .FCMacro extension, or any other extension you prefer.
 You can also save all the snapshots into a single file, stored in JSON format.
 Snapshots may be loaded from the JSON file.
-Editing a snapshot involved editing the "reason", which is a very brief description of the snapshot.
+Editing a snapshot involves editing the "reason", which is a very brief description of the snapshot.
 Diffing creates an html file showing the differences between the 2 compared things, typically the current editor with one of its snapshots.
+Diffs can also be made between the current editor an another open file or between the current editor and some clipboard text.
 ### Discard latest snapshot
 Discards most recent snapshot (without restoring it).
-Use pop to restore and discard or restore from the menu if you don't want to discard.
+Use pop to restore and discard or use restore from the menu if you don't want to discard.
 ### Snaps menu
 This opens the Snaps menu, discussed in more detail below.
 ### Pop snap